katsmamina/architecture-quiz-group2/planning/development-strategy.md

 *Handlers*
 - the text of the question from json file is displayed in 'h1-question'
-- the answers are displayed one-by-one in divs 'answer-one', 'answer-two', 'answer-three', answer-four'
+- the answers are displayed one-by-one in divs 'answer-one', 'answer-two', 'answer-three', 'answer-four'

 ---